I believe it is decidedly unoriginal to say that something

 she thought she was pregnant, she was really convinced that she was!
 Her body

-would go through the changes, she would feel that the baby was growing within
+would go through the changes, she would feel the baby growing within

 her, and a sense of expectation would progress in her household.
 But each time,